githubstevemas/scrape-and-hire/README.md

 # Scrape & Hire

-This Python project scrapes job offers from various platforms using Selenium and BeautifulSoup.
-The tool is designed to bypass platform restrictions using Selenium to automate browser interactions and retrieve job data efficiently.
+This Python project allows users to upload their CV in PDF format and matches it with job postings scraped from job board like [Indeed](https://indeed.com).
+The system extracts key details from the CV and job descriptions, then calculates a matching score to help users find the most relevant job opportunities.

 <br>